1983Wayne/filesOne/README.md

 The book is freely available here: http://www.cs.berkeley.edu/~bh/ss-toc2.html

-Yet, if you're like me you need a physical copy.
-I found a copy on Abe books for a really good deal, and if I didn't find it there...
-Barnes and Noble had the next best deal.
-Not always Amazon!
+Yet, if you're like me you need a physical copy, I found a copy on Abe books for a really good deal.
+Barnes and Noble had the next best deal, so check around because the best deal isn't always Amazon!

 If you're not bound by needing a hard copy in front of you, the link will take you right to the website with the book.